adultdate/filament-calendar/README.md

 ### Date Click

-A date click event is triggered when a date cell is clicked in the calendar.
+A date click event is triggered when a date cell is clicked in the filament-calendar.

 To handle date clicks, first enable them by overriding the `dateClickEnabled` property: